fearful-symmetry/gomsr/readme.md

 $ sudo modprobe msr
 ```

-This library is a new WIP, and currently only reading is supported.
+This library is a new WIP, and breaking changes should be expected.

-## Example
+## Usage

 `gomsr` has no dependencies, and is super easy to use: